basho/riak_core/docs/aae.md

 # AAE

+## Quickstart:

+* Add the Entropy Manager to your apps supervisor tree.
+* Add the `riak_core_aae_vnode` behavior to the vnode in question.
+* Implement the functions required by the behavior.
+* Implement the callback matches detailed in the VNode section.
+* Makre sure that `init/1` creates a hashtree, see `maybe_create_hashtrees/2` as example how to do that.
+* Make all data changing calls in your VNode also call `update_hashtree/3` (or something similar) or `riak_core_index_hashtree:delete`.
+* Add the required config parameters.

 ## Entropy Manger (riak_core_entropy_manager)
 One is started per vnode service, as part of the of the main apps supervisor.
 It needs the service name and the vnode module passed as arguments.